SeniorNet Launches the Charlene A. Francis Scholarship Fund

-SeniorNet (www.seniornet.org) is the world's premier technology trainer and online community for adults over 50.
-Based in Santa Clara, California and founded in 1986, SeniorNet is a major international organization that has taught hundreds of thousands of older adults to use computers and the Internet and has enriched the lives of millions through its award-winning website.
-With a thriving online community and a network of more than 130 locally run Learning Centers in the U.S. and abroad staffed by more than 3,500 volunteers, SeniorNet offers both offline and online destinations to a population that was originally neglected in the information revolution.
-With sponsorship by major corporations and foundations, private and public donations, and a backbone of individual members and contributors, SeniorNet continues to grow and offer new opportunities to those touched by its mission.
+SeniorNet is staffed by more than 3,000 volunteers and had nearly 75 locally run Learning Centers in the United States, including Indian Reservations and underserved areas.
+SeniorNet offers both off-line and online training to a population that was originally neglected in the information revolution.
+With sponsorship by major corporations and foundations, government agencies, private and public donations, and a backbone of individual members and contributors, SeniorNet continues to grow and offer new opportunities to those touched by its mission.